skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/04_building_a_digital_team.md

 ## Checklist

-- Create cross-functional teams of digital talent of no more than 6 to 8 people each
+- Create cross-functional teams of digital talent of no more than six to eight people each
 - Decide the composition of your team based on the type of project: COTS, mostly contracted out, or custom software built in-house
 - Vary the size and composition of your team based on which phase your project is in: discovery, alpha, beta, live {: .list-checklist}